toomuchdesign/re-reselect/README.md

 #### selector`.cache`

-Get cacheObject instance being used by the selector (for advanced caching operations like [this](https://github.com/toomuchdesign/re-reselect/issues/40)).
+Get the cacheObject instance being used by the selector (for advanced caching operations like [this](https://github.com/toomuchdesign/re-reselect/issues/40)).

 #### selector`.clearCache()`